 If any of our or the Bank's executive officers, other key personnel, or directors leaves us or the Bank, our operations may be adversely affected.
 In particular, we believe that Thomas A. Broughton III is extremely important to our success and the Bank.
 Mr. Broughton has extensive executive-level banking experience and is the President and Chief Executive Officer of us and the Bank.
 If he leaves his position for any reason, our financial condition and results of operations may suffer.
 The Bank is the beneficiary of a key man life insurance policy on the life of Mr. Broughton in the amount of \$5 million.
 Also, we have hired key officers to run our banking offices in each of the Huntsville, Montgomery and Dothan, Alabama markets and the Pensacola, Florida market, who are extremely important to our success in such markets.
 If any of them leaves for any reason, our results of operations could suffer in such markets.
 With the exception of the key officers in charge of our Huntsville, Montgomery and Dothan banking offices, we do not have employment agreements or non-competition agreements with any of our executive officers, including Mr. Broughton.
 In the absence of these types of agreements, our executive officers are free to resign their employment at any time and accept an offer of employment from another company, including a competitor.
-Additionally, our board of directors' and advisory board members' community involvement and diverse and extensive local business relationships are important to our success.
-If the composition of our board of directors changes materially, our business may suffer in such markets.
+Additionally, our directors' and advisory board members' community involvement and diverse and extensive local business relationships are important to our success.
+If the composition of our board of directors changes materially, our business may also suffer.
+Similarly, if the composition of the respective advisory boards of the Bank change materially, our business may suffer in such markets.

-Our directors and executive officers own a significant portion of our common stock and can exert influence over our business and corporate affairs
+Our directors and executive officers own a significant portion of our common stock and can exert influence over our business and corporate affairs.